-J.D.
-Candidate, UW Law School
+J.D., UW Law School

 Master of Library & Info.
 Science, UW-Milwaukee

 M.A.
 History, UW-Milwaukee